S7558450/Transcriptomic-data-analysis-workflow/README.md

 # Transcriptomic-data-analysis-workflow
-This is the work flow for tarnscritomic data analysis
+This is the work flow for tarnscritomic analysis